Fast or irregular heartbeats are common and often linked to hot flushes and other menopausal symptoms.

 Joint aches and pains

-Osteoarthritis often kicks in at menopause as a result of loss of oestrogen’s anti-inflammatory effect.
+Menopause is linked with the onset and progression of osteoarthritis (OA), possibly as a result of loss of oestrogen’s anti-inflammatory effect.

 - Try yoga, walking and muscle-strengthening exercises, such as squats and lunges, to attempt to stabilize joints.